I’ve heard a lot of age groupers complain about the special treatment of the professional triathletes, but few have competed on both sides.

 - Start races FIRST which avoids the chaos especially in large Ironman starts

-- Get to wait until race morning to drop off your bike (at most large races)
+- Get to wait until race morning to drop off your bike (at most large races)- Get to wait until closer to the date of large events to register

 - Homestays :)